lqs469/confluence-export/README.md

 # Confluence2k
 [中文文档](https://github.com/lqs469/confluence2k/blob/dev/README-zh.md)

-Export web docment from confluence with nice style (just one code).
+Export HTML from confluence with nice style (just one code).

 ### User stories
 - Confluence page can't be converted into manual or docment for users.